bajrang0789/fullstack-typescript-starter/.github/BRANCH_PROTECTION.md

 This document describes the branch protection rules that should be configured for this repository.

+> **⚠️ Important**: Branch protection rules require either:
+> - A public repository, OR
+> - GitHub Pro subscription for private repositories
+>
+> If you're using a free private repository, you can still use the PR workflow and automated checks, but branch protection must be enforced through team discipline.

 ## Main Branch Protection

 The `main` branch should have the following protection rules enabled: